sensu/sensu-docs/content/sensu-go/5.2/reference/checks.md

 command executable.
 Most Sensu check plugins provide support for command line arguments for reusability.

+Sensu advises against requiring root privileges to execute check commands or scripts.
+The Sensu user is not permitted to kill timed out processes invoked by the root user, which could result in zombie processes.

 #### How and where are check commands executed?

 All check commands are executed by Sensu agents as the `sensu` user.
 Commands